wp-oop/plugin-boilerplate/README.md

     docker-compose run --rm test vendor/bin/psalm
     ```

-  Will also be run automatically on CI.
+    - Will also be run automatically on CI.
+    - PHPStorm [integration][phpstorm-psalm] included.

 - **PHPCS**